 The following highlighting is used for non-normative examples in this document:

-Text of the helpful example.
+Text of the non-normative example.

-Example 3 shows the formatting for non-normative examples of poor, discouraged or disallowed usage.
+The following highlighting is used for non-normative examples of poor, discouraged or disallowed usage.

 The process by which an entry is added to the DTR is described below.
 This is modelled on [TECH-WG-PROCESSES] but is shortened to reflect the fact that the nature of an DTR entry is significantly less pervasive than that of a specification or other work product that is the usual output of a Working Group.